New Results Confirm High Digestibility of Pea and Rice Protein

 How was digestibility tested?

 There are several methods to test the digestibility of a protein.
-The tried and true method is in vivo and involves elaborate animal testing and measuring the amount of nitrogen excreted either in the feces or in the ileum (end of the small intestine).
+The tried and true method is in vivo and involves elaborate animal and or human testing and measuring the amount of nitrogen excreted either in the feces or in the ileum (end of the small intestine).
 As you may have guessed, we did not go with this option and measured digestibility with an in vitro enzyme assay instead.

 The assay is a patented method for estimating in vivo protein digestibility.
 Each protein was first put through a human digestion simulation, thereby breaking it into its constituent amino acids.
 The amino acids were then reacted with a special compound in order to determine its digestibility.